History of Warley House and Gardens

 As the first Spring arrived, so did the nettles and thistles; so thick in places it was impossible to put a foot down between them.
 The application of selective brushwood killer, and frequent mowing steadily reduced their number.
 The repeated cutting gradually began to make the grass areas look more like lawns again.

-Clearing the ground beneath the beech hedge had revealed the occasional stump of an iron post.
-These we now explored further.
-There were numerous rusting iron fence panels buried in the soil, the stumps were the remains of fence posts.
-The stumps were only the tips of icebergs.
-Most went down some two feet.
-All were eventually dug out, and collected by a scrap metal dealer.
+Whilst clearing the ground beneath the beech hedge we found the occasional stump of an iron post.
+When we investigated these we found numerous rusting iron fence panels buried deep in the soil.
+The iron stumps were the remains of the fence posts, and most went down some two feet or more.
+We dug them all out, and had them collected by a scrap metal dealer.

 At last the first Autumn arrived; the time we had been waiting for when the first serious planting could begin.
 We started the planting of the English bluebell and the native wild daffodil.
 As the work progressed year by year we planted several more batches of these.